Ben-Sullivan-iOS/MVP/README.md

 4. For each match simply show the kick off time and the teams
  * E.g. 15:00 Espanyol vs Barcelona
 5. Provide tests that you feel are appropriate

+NB: The limited scope of this single view app will give you the opportunity to focus on presenting a scalable  and clean architecture.

 ## Helpful things
 * Use your architecture of choice whilst still demonstrating proper separation of concerns